 Q: Do you provide additional technology training workshops?

 A: During the academic year, we often provide a number of hands-on technology training workshops for enrolled students and alumni.
 Depending on demand, we also provide summer skills intensive workshops.
 Details about each workshop are announced in our monthly newsletters.

 Q: What student housing or overnight accommodations are available?

 A: Local lodging options include a restored art deco hotel located across the street from our campus, several quaint bed-and-breakfasts and national chain hotels within five miles' drive.
 Here's some more information on Brattleboro.

 Q: What is your relationship to Marlboro College or Music Festival in Marlboro, VT?

 A: The Graduate Center is our Brattleboro-based branch campus location of Marlboro College, located approximately 10 miles from the rural undergraduate campus.
 During the summer, the Marlboro campus hosts the Marlboro Music Festival, attracting world-renowned classical musicians and aficionados.
 See more on our Brattleboro page.

 We hope this helps.
-Contact the director of graduate admissions, Joe Heslin, at (888) 258-5665 x209, or email@example.com if you have any more questions.
+Contact Matt Livingston, the Director of Graduate Admissions at (888) 258-5665 x209. if you have any more questions.